citp/privacy-policy-historical/i/in/ine/ineedhits.com.md

 We do not provide your personal email address in this service.
 We consider your “personal” contact email as confidential and kept 'entirely private'.
 We only use your personal email address for our Customer Care representatives and SEO Specialists to send service reports or notifications to you and for some submissions in Premium Submit because of confirmations required to complete the submission process.

-We may also disclose your personal information when required by law or in the our belief that such action is necessary in order to conform to acts of the law or comply with a legal process served on our main Web site or co-branded partner Web sites.
+We reserve the right to disclose your personally identifiable information as required by law and when we believe that disclosure is necessary to protect our rights and/or comply with a judicial proceeding, court order, or legal process served on our Web site.

 **LINKS TO OTHER WEB SITES:**
 ineedhits.com and its co-branded Web sites (Yahoo!
 Search Submit - searchSubmit.ineedhits.com, ExactSeek Featured Listings - ineedhits.exactseek.com, whatUseek Submit A Site - www.ineedhits.com/whatuseek/, and Hitslink - ineedhits.hitslink.com) contain links to other sites.
 Please be aware that ineedhits.com is not responsible for the privacy practices of such other sites.
 We encourage our users to be aware when they leave our site and to read the privacy statements of each and every Web site that collects personally identifiable information.
 This privacy statement applies solely to information collected on our Web sites.